 Twister

 The Twister[15] iterative MapReduce framework is an expansion of the traditional MapReduce programming model, which supports traditional as well as iterative MapReduce data-intensive computations.
-Twister supports MapReduce in the manner of “configure once, run many times”.
+Twister supports MapReduce in the manner of “configure once, run many times.”
 Twister configures and loads static data into Map or Reduce tasks during the configuration stage and then reuses the loaded data through the iterations.
 In each iteration, the data is first mapped in the compute nodes, reduced, then combined back to the driver node (control node).
 Using direct TCP as well as messaging middleware, Twister supports direct intermediate data communication across the workers without persisting the intermediate data products to the disks.
 With these features, Twister supports iterative MapReduce computations efficiently when compared to other traditional MapReduce runtimes such as Hadoop[16].
 Fault detection and recovery are supported between the iterations.
 In this paper, we use the java implementation of Twister and identify it as Java HPC Twister.

 Java HPC Twister uses a master driver node for management and control of the computations.
 The Map and Reduce tasks are implemented as worker threads managed by daemon processes on each worker node.
 Daemons communicate with the driver node and each other through messages.
 For command, communication and data transfers, Twister uses a Publish/Subscribe messaging middleware system.
 ActiveMQ[17] is used for the current experiments.
 Twister performs optimized broadcasting operations by utilizing chain method[5] and uses minimum spanning tree method[18] for efficiently sending Map data from the driver node to the daemon nodes.
 Twister supports data distribution and management through a set of scripts as well as through the HDFS[19].